clicon/clixon-docs/datastore.rst

    Mandatory directory where datastores are placed.

 CLICON_XMLDB_MULTI
    Split configure datastore into multiple sub files.
-Default is single file
+Default is single file.
+Only applicable for YANG schema mounts

 Datastores files are only accessible by the user that starts the backend.
 Typically this is `root`, but if the backend is started as a